-Dredging Supply Company (DSC), based in Reserve, Louisiana, manufactures made-to-order dredges - machines that that move large quantities of earthen material - that are used for a wide a variety of applications.
-From the maintenance of harbors and rivers in cities like New Orleans to large-scale infrastructure projects in emerging markets like Nigeria, DSC does its best to meet the requirements of its customers.
+Dredging Supply Company (DSC), based in Reserve, Louisiana, manufactures made-to-order dredges - machines that that move large quantities of earthen material.
+These dredges are used for a wide a variety of applications, from the maintenance of harbors and rivers in cities like New Orleans to large-scale infrastructure projects in emerging markets like Nigeria, DSC does its best to meet the requirements of its customers.

 “Our goal is to give you exactly what you need,” said Kevin Dolan, Vice President of Finance and Chief Financial Officer of the 140-employee company.
 DSC makes every dredge to order, with prices ranging from $300,000 all the way up to $10 million for larger, more complex projects.
 The company has facilities in Reserve, La.; Poplarville, Miss.; Greenbush, Mich.; and Stoneboro, Pa.